 Experience: One year of experience working in a lab environment is required.

 Skills: Effective organizational, interpersonal, and communication skills are required.
 The ability to work effectively with staff, students, faculty, and corporate collaborators is required.
 Proficiency with basic Microsoft Office and graphics software is required.
-A record of inclusive conduct and evidence of multicultural skills in the workplace is preferred.
+A record of inclusive conduct and evidence of multicultural skills in the workplace is required.

 Other: This position is designated “sensitive” as defined by University policy.
 This position may include job duties, responsibilities, or activities that are subject to export control regulations

 Effort: Occasional lifting and carrying of materials and equipment weighing up to fifty pounds.
-Normal color vision is required in order to conduct experiments.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Collaborates in conducting research by working with students, staff, faculty, and/or other partners.

 2. Conducts research effectively by maintaining accurate records of experiments and analyses performed, conducting relevant literature searches, and maintaining an up-to-date knowledge of all current methods of experimentation.

 3. Serves as a designated officer responsible for certain aspects of the JVIC facility infrastructure such as Health and Safety, Hazardous Waste, or Information Technology, develops protocols and guidelines for procedures in the area of officer responsibility, and develops, coordinates, and provides training seminars to JVIC personnel regarding protocols and guidelines in the area of officer responsibility.